MrSaif00/mrsaif/README.md

 ***
 # Be careful
 - It's just for educational
-- I will not reaponsable about any essue.
+- I will not reaponsable about any issue.

 ***